v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 16. In the **Delete Microsoft 365 Group** pop-up window that appears, select the **Delete the group “IT Services” and all its resources** check box and then select **Delete.** Note that the IT Services site disappears from the **Active sites** list.

-17. In the left-hand navigation pane on the **SharePoint admin site**, under the **Sites** group, select **Deleted sites.** Note how the IT Services site that you just deleted appears in the list of deleted sites (it may take a minute or so to appear in the list).
+17. In the **SharePoint admin site** navigation pane, under the **Sites** group, select **Deleted sites.** Note how the IT Services site that you just deleted appears in the list of deleted sites (it may take a minute or so to appear in the list).

 18. In the **Deleted sites** window, select the circle to the left of the **IT Services** site name (do not select the IT Services site name).